 Should I stick it out with NBN or go elsewhere?

-If you’ve experienced a lame NBN connection, it can be all too easy to simply pack it in and give up on the national network entirely.
+If you’ve experienced a disappointing NBN connection, it can be all too easy to simply pack it in and give up on the national network entirely.
 Despite all the flak that NBN cops, however, there are some things you can do to improve your speeds, such as:

 Beyond that, simply changing providers might yield the results you’re after.
 Some providers purchase enough bandwidth for everyone, while some scrape by with only the bare minimum.
 This is explained further here.
 As such, paying a little extra for a provider that prides itself on low contention may be a good option.
 And simply changing providers may also yield the results you’re after, especially if you’ve automatically stuck to the big providers for years.